Quantum chaos and macroscopic realism as no-signaling in time: Measurements on a kicked top

 Note that the diagonal terms are unchanged.
 Therefore, deletion of off-diagonals leads to all the observed differences between $P_B$ and $P_C$.
 As time evolves, these non-diagonal entries effect the probabilities of measurement, because states evolves via conjugation by $U$.
+The off-diagonal elements measure the quantum coherence of the state, and this is a known resource for quantum information.
+While measurement destroys this coherence, dynamics restores it, and the NIST is a measure of this competition.

 Motivated by this, we consider the $l_1$ norm of coherence \cite{Baumgratz} as a measure of disturbing power, because it measures strength of the off-diagonals in the matrix at time $t_\alpha^-$, just before Alice's measurement.
 Here $A$ in the subscript denotes the basis chosen by her.
 When it is zero, Alice causes no disturbance, and when it is large, intuitively, her measurement becomes more destructive.
 As $\kappa_0$ increases, $C_{A}$ accentuates for initially localized states because of the non-trivial action of twist operator $T$ (discussed in appendix).
 This leads to increased violation due to Alice's measurement, which is seen in the results below.